 The Graduate Record Examination (General Test) will be used as the qualifying examination in all Counseling master's programs.
 The Millers Analogy Test will be used as the qualifying examination in all Special Education master's programs.
-Admissions to the master's programs will be twice a year (application deadline of March 15 for summer and fall semesters and October 1 for spring semester).
+Admissions to the master's programs will be twice a year (application deadline of March 15 for summer and fall semesters and October 1 for spring semester)

 The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Commission on Recognition of Postsecondary Accreditation (CORPA), has conferred accreditation on the Community, Marriage and Family, and School Counseling programs.
+In addition, the Marriage and Family Counseling/Therapy program has Candidacy Status from the Commission on Accreditation for Marriage and Family Therapy Education of the American Associate of Marriage and Family Therapy.